Claude Code Complete Setup: 5 Minutes from Sign-Up to First Call

 The compliance-sensitive shops (finance, healthcare, B2G) care about this section in particular.

-• Third-party dependencies: the infrastructure stack is Cloudflare (edge + infra) + Anthropic (upstream API) + Stripe (payments) — all SOC 2 / ISO 27001 certified.
-No mainland-China cloud-vendor dependencies.
+- Third-party dependencies: the infrastructure stack is Cloudflare (edge + infra) + Anthropic (upstream API) + Stripe (payments) — all SOC 2 / ISO 27001 certified.
+No regional cloud-vendor lock-in.

 For specific compliance questions (data residency, contractual SLAs, paper trail), reach us through the dashboard's feedback widget.